This Day In Music: July 22

 July 22, 1996 ~ British folk singer Donovan cancels North American tour ~ Donovan, known for 1960s songs such as Mellow Yellow and Sunshine Superman, cancels his North American tour as he is denied entry to the US due to a 1966 marijuana possession conviction

-July 22, 1996 ~ Alternative rock, indie rock keyboardist Rob Collins, full name Robert James Collins, passed away near Monmouth, UK ~ Keyboardist, primary songwriter for the Charlatans, present on all of the band's five albums.
-Arrested and charged with armed robbery on an off-licence in 1992.
+July 22, 1996 ~ Alternative rock, indie rock keyboardist Rob Collins, full name Robert James Collins, passed away inear Monmouth, UK ~ Keyboardist, primary songwriter for the Charlatans, present on all of the band's five albums.
+Arrested and charged with armed robbery of an off-licence in 1992.
 Collins claimed to have no foreknowledge of the robbery until he heard a gunshot inside the shop and his friend exited.
 Would plead guilty to assisting an offender after the offence and serve four months in prison.
 Shortly before the recordings for the band's fifth album, Tellin' Stories, were finished Collins died in a car crash near Rockfield Studios ~ Collins was born in 1963

 July 22, 1996 ~ The Smokin' Grooves Tour kicks off in Sacramento, California ~ Starting a 33-date trek the Smokin' Grooves tour, the first major hip-hop traveling festival, kicks off with a show in Sacramento.
 Artists billed would include A Tribe Called Quest, the Fugees, and Busta Rhymes